 Mantras performed at the start of each lesson show that scholars are ready for the lesson and demonstrate respect to teachers and each other.

-All scholars must follow the academy's literacy routines: track the speaker, speak in full sentences and carry an appropriate DEAR book.
+All scholars must follow the academy's literacy routines: track the speaker, speak in full sentences and carry an appropriate Drop Everything and Read (DEAR) book.
 Find out more about Literacy routines here.